-I don’t know about Europeans, but I would hazard a guess that most North Americans think of Poland and Hungary (if they think of them at all) as nothing more distinct than a couple of biggish countries somewhere east of Germany.
-Stephen and I had very little idea of what to expect from either, which is, of course, exactly why we wanted to go.
+Here it comes.
+The Hungary vs Poland International Smackdown.
+I don’t know about Europeans, but I would hazard a guess that most North Americans think of Poland or Hungary (if they think of them at all) as nothing more distinct than biggish countries somewhere east of Germany.
+Stephen and I had very little idea of what to expect from either before we visited, which is, of course, exactly why we wanted to visit.

 Both have a rocky history of being conquered, having revolutions, and being conquered again.
 They both lost huge segments of their populations to Nazi Death Camps, and they both ended up on the wrong side of the Iron Curtain after WW2.
 They suffered under the reign of Stalin, and emerged into a slightly less brutal Communism afterwards.
 In 1989, Communism ended in both countries, and they both joined the EU in 2004.
 They are both largely flat countries with much of their land dedicated to agriculture.